 This was the first song on The Doors first album, and also their first single.
 It got some airplay on Los Angeles radio stations after their friends and fans kept requesting it.

-The original line in the chorus was "She gets high," but their producer Paul Rothchild thought that would limit the song's airplay potential, and convinced the group to leave it out.
+The original line in the chorus was "she gets high," but their producer Paul Rothchild thought that would limit the song's airplay potential, and convinced the group to leave it out.
 Instead, "high" was edited out, making it sound like, "she get uuggh," but the "high" line can be heard in live versions.
 You can also hear the song as intended in the 1999 reissue of the album, which was overseen by their original engineer Bruce Botnick.
-He also replaced Jim Morrison's "f--k"s on "The End."
-These edits went over about as well as the digital revisions to Star Wars.
+He also replaced Jim Morrison's "f--k"s on "The End

 Jim Morrison got some of the lyrics from John Rechy's 1963 book City of Night.
 In that book, Rechy writes about "the other side" in reference to Hollywood.
 There's also a passage where he writes, "place to place, week to week, night to night," which Morrison appropriated in the lyrics: